 I am delighted to present you with NomoGaia’s Annual Report for 2011.
-This year, we began human rights assessment work in India, Uganda and Jordan.
-This work represents an expansion into new regions, new industries and new significant human rights challenges, including widespread corruption, child labor and political unrest.
+This year, we began human rights assessment in India, Uganda and Jordan.
+This work represents an expansion into new regions, new industries and new significant human rights challenges, including endemic corruption, child labor and political unrest.

 We also started a dialog with the World Bank about large-scale land investments, which may culminate in an international presentation next spring.

-This could change the way foreign firms conduct land deals in developing countries, providing much-needed protections to the people who live off of the land they work.
+This process may change the way foreign firms conduct land deals in developing countries, providing much-needed protections to the people who live off of the land.

 We also continue to make progress on our ongoing projects.
 Paladin’s uranium mine in Malawi recently complied with NomoGaia’s recommendation to collaborate with government to bring anti-retrovirals to the HIV-positive population at the mine.
 Our recommendation that the company develop a full-scale AIDS awareness, education, testing, counseling and treatment program has now been met.
 Without this development, the community and workforce would be utterly unprotected from the influx of high-risk populations.
 HIV rates remain lower than the district capital’s average.